ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 - `:examples:large-generated-project:generateLargeRepository` to generate a large repository
     - high number of matched source files (2000, with between 1 and 5 fields per class)
     - low number of non-matched source files (100)
+- `:examples:large-generated-project:cleanGeneratedSources` to clean the all the generated sources, to restart some testing

 ## Run the example